Enhancing Your Garden with Woodchips and Mulch: A Complete Guide

 While DIY mulching is an option, hiring professionals ensures the job is done efficiently and effectively.
 Metro Pro Inc specializes in expert landscaping and mulch installation services in Orono, MN.
 With over 28 years of experience, we provide high-quality solutions tailored to your garden’s needs.
 Contact us today to enhance your landscape with premium mulch and woodchips!

-March 9, 2026
+April 9, 2026